rts-cmk-wuhf01/the-awesome-newspage-obi3965/obi-README.md

 #EXPRESS.JS INSTALLATION

 to enter npm init in our VSCODE Terminal, means that we should enter some information about our application such as Name Version of our application
 `npm init`

 But npm init -y will built our package.json application by default.
 `npm init -y`

 to install our express in package.json dependencies we should enter following `npm install express --save`

-to install morgan in our package.json dependencies,we should enter following `npm install morgan --save`
+to install morgan in our package.json dependencies,why are we using morgan here, we should enter following. if we notice in our terminal it shows that in how many milliseconds the pages have been loaded.
+`npm install morgan --save`

 to install express template engine in our package.json dependencies, we should enter following.because here are using we the template engine called (EJS);
 `npm install ejs --save`

 to install express body-parser in our package.json dependencies, we should enter following.